 The benefits of blogs go way beyond higher search ranking.
 The conversion rate for websites with content marketing is nearly six times higher than websites without it.

-Content entices your potential customers to spend more time engaging with your brand—helping them feel much closer to your brand than they otherwise would.
+Ecommerce content marketing will encourage your potential customers to spend more time engaging with your brand—helping them feel much closer to your brand than they otherwise would.

 70% of consumers prefer to learn about a brand through a blog post rather than through corporate messaging.
 Help your audience get to know you and your brand by providing them with relevant, consistent blog content.